 - Cognitive Behavioral Therapy teaches you to recognize unhealthy responses or thoughts and how to replace them with more beneficial ones.
 Breathing exercises and learning healthier coping mechanisms are other key elements.

 - Group Therapy is typically managed by licensed and experienced therapists on staff.
 These can include support and educational components.
 Certain kinds of groups might be more geared towards specific phases of the trauma survivor experience.

 - Hypnotherapy might be used to uncover forgotten or subconscious issues.
 A therapist can guide you towards a relaxed, suggestive state and talk through these thoughts and feelings.

 - Pharmacotherapy aims to address trauma reactions through medication.
 It can be particularly useful in dealing with anxiety or depression related to traumatic responses.

-Dual Diagnosis Treatment for Trauma and Addiction
+Finding the Right Program for Trauma and Addiction

 Mental health issues like trauma can complicate addiction and vice versa.
 In order to have the best chance at recovery, you or your loved one should receive treatment for both conditions simultaneously.
 This approach is called dual diagnosis treatment.
 When both conditions are addressed, success rates go up, and the risk of relapse is greatly reduced.